ember-learn/ember-blog/content/the-ember-times-issue-93.md

 - Ember CLI makes it simple to get a local development environment going.
 - LTS releases ensure you don’t have to constantly update Ember to get bug and security fixes.
 - Ember evolves without making sudden breaking changes.
 API changes are signaled well in advance of a major version through deprecations, with the major versions merely removing those deprecated APIs.
-- The Ember community is active, helpful, and easy to find in the [Ember Community on Discord](https://discordapp.com/invite/zT3asNS).
+- The Ember community is active and helpful, and can be found in the [Ember Community on Discord](https://discordapp.com/invite/zT3asNS).

 ---